A. Is your device compatible with my boat?

 Note: data you may get on the chart plotter depends on the engine controller and number of installed sensors; legacy chart plotters may not support display of all data types.

 Your engine is compatible if tachometer is connected with a 6-pin Deutsch connector (see picture below).
+Mo adaptor cable required in this case.

 Picture 1.
 (1) cable, (2) connector, (3) EVC tachometer (back view).